-This sling appears to be made from a single piece of sugary material, worked both into a sturdy, smooth handle and an elastic, string-like rubber basket that fits jelly beans.
+This sling is made from a single piece of sugary material, worked both into a sturdy, smooth handle and an elastic, string-like rubber basket that fits jelly beans.
 It will not accept any other ammunition than jelly beans.

 Charming Taste.
 If a jelly bean shot with the Jelly Bean Sling lands in any creature’s mouth without touching another surface first, it will taste extraordinary and have its original flavor amplified.
-The target must roll a Wisdom saving throw (DC 15) or be charmed by the wielder of the sling.
+The target must roll a Wisdom saving throw (DC 15).
+On a fail, they are charmed by the wielder of the sling.
 This effect lasts for 1 minute or until the target takes any kind of damage.

 Bean of Knowledge (cursed)

 This bean appears to be made of amber, and has an orange glow emanating from it.
 It comes in a small, intricately made golden box, resting in blue velvet.
 Both the bean and the box are slightly bouncy.
 When placed on a willing creature’s forehead, the bean will start to hover in position and grant the following boons: